How to Make a Macrame Plant Hanger

 1. Thread the Cords

-Make sure the two longer cords are on the outer edges.
-This setup gives you a balanced base to start tying your knots.
+Now you have to make sure the two longer cords are on the outer edges.

 2. Make a Spiral Knot Section

-Use the two longer cords on the outside to tie half knots.
-Always start from the same side, like a square knot but without switching sides.
+Always make sure you start from the same side, like a square knot, but without switching sides.

-Keep tying in the same direction until you have made about 25 knots.
+Now you have to keep tying in the same direction until you have made about 25 knots.
 This will create a twisted spiral pattern for the top of your plant hanger.

 3. Tie a Wrapping Knot

-Wrap the long end around the cords six times, then pass it through the loop.
-Pull the short end up until it is hidden halfway under the wraps.
+You have to wrap the long end around the cords six times, then pass it through the loop.

-Trim any extra cord and tuck the ends neatly under the knot.
+Then you have to pull the short end up until it is hidden halfway under the wraps.
+You can trim any extra cord and tuck the ends neatly under the knot.

 4. Add the First Row of Square Knots